hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-user-notifications admin

-The function for getting the list notifications
+This function for getting the list notifications

 *******************************************************************